Akargzom/VESELKA/README.md

-Small TS.React/Redux app for manegment of my friday nights online games with my workmates and friends. :D
+Small TS.React/Redux app for management of my friday nights online games with my workmates and friends. :D